 Using Single Sign-On

-All created applications have single sign-on capabilities by default, because their User Provider module is set to the User.
+All created applications have single sign-on capabilities by default, because their User Provider module is set to Users.
 However, if you are using a different User Provider:

 Is User Providerto